 - One point of difference between gross margin and contribution margin is that contribution margin is the sum of gross margin and fixed costs.

 - Formula of gross margin is revenue less total manufacturing costs.
-Formula for contribution margin is revenue less all variable costs [Sales – variable costs].
+The formula for contribution margin is revenue less all variable costs [Sales – variable costs].

-- Gross margin is useful for financial reporting purpose while contribution margin serves the purpose of internal cost reporting purpose.
+- Gross margin is useful for financial reporting purposes while contribution margin serves the purpose of internal cost reporting purpose.
 It has nothing to do with statutory reporting requirements.

 It can be seen that both types of margins have their respective use according to the accounting department.